Tropical Storm Conson: Philippines

+Highest Tropical Cyclone Wind Signal

-Tropical Cyclone Wind Signals issued by PAGASA during the passage of Conson.
+Highest Tropical Cyclone Wind Signal issued by PAGASA for Conson (Jolina) in each province.
+The white line represents the best track.

 Upon the system's designation as a tropical depression, the PAGASA raised Tropical Cyclone Wind Signals for Eastern Visayas and the extreme tip of Mindanao as well as the Bicol Region and some areas of Calabarzon and Mimaropa.
 As the system developed into a typhoon, portions of Samar and Eastern Samar were placed under Signal #3.

 The Philippine Coast Guard (PCG) suspended sea trips in the northern tip of Mindanao as early as September 6.
 The PCG also suspended trips in Eastern Samar, Capiz, Negros Occidental, and the Bicol Region on September 7.
 2,500 passengers were stranded in sea ports around Luzon and Visayas by evening.
 Flights from Manila to Tacloban and Legazpi Airport (and vice versa) were cancelled on September 7 due to inclement weather.
 On September 8, flights from Manila to Davao, Puerto Princesa, Singapore, Abu Dhabi and Taipei (and vice versa) were also cancelled, along with flights from Japan and Guam to Manila (and vice-versa).

 Before and during the storm, classes were suspended in 313 municipalities and work was suspended in 320 municipalities.
 Classes in all levels for September 7 were suspended in the entire island of Samar including Catbalogan, the entire province of Albay, and in the cities of Tacloban and Ormoc in Leyte.
 Classes in all levels for September 8 were suspended in the entire provinces of Cavite, Quezon and Laguna.
 Including in the cities of Antipolo, San Juan, Taguig.
 Government work was also suspended in Laguna and Quezon.
 Ateneo de Manila University and University of Santo Tomas also suspended classes for September 8.
 Preemptive evacuations began in the lower Bicol Region by September 7.
 Manila and Quezon City began evacuating families on September 8.
 A total of 11,062 individuals were preemptively evacuated.